 You can have a look at a selection of specially adopted gardening tools for gardening with a painful back here tools for the disabled.

-No dig gardening is ideal for gardeners with bad backs, its also better for the soil and can produce better results than the old fashioned double dig method.
-It takes a bit of hard work setting up but if you have a painful back its well worth getting someone in to do the hard work for you.
+No dig gardening is ideal for gardeners with bad backs, it's also better for the soil and can produce better results than the old fashioned double dig method.
+It takes a bit of hard work setting up, but if you have a painful back it really is well worth trying.
 All the information you or your helper will need is on my gardening without digging page.

 Summary of Caring for your back in the garden tips.